Important Updates for UMGCCC Patients

 Before Your Appointment

-- Patients who are scheduled for an admission as well as some procedures are being screened and tested 24-72 hours prior to their appointment.
+- Patients who are scheduled for an admission as well as some procedures are being screened and tested 24 to 72 hours prior to their appointment.

 At Your Appointment

-- Once you enter Stoler, you can expect to be screened for any symptom concerns.
-In addition, we take your temperature and confirm your appointment for the day.
+- Once you enter Stoler, you can expect to be screened for any symptom concerns and confirm your appointment for the day.

-- For those that present with symptoms, and to maintain the safety of other patients, we immediately screen patients in isolation rooms.
+- To maintain the safety of other patients, we immediately screen patients who present with symptoms in isolation rooms.

-- To optimize patient wait times, and to limit the amount of people in Stoler Infusion, we encourage treatments with shorter durations to take place in the afternoons.
+- To optimize patient wait times and limit the amount of people in Stoler Infusion, we encourage treatments with shorter durations to take place in the afternoons.

 - Remember, all patients are required to wear a mask while on the UMMC campus, within the UMGCCC Stoler Pavilion, Allogeneic Stem Cell Clinic and the Breast Center.